Argih/mpv-shoko-updater/README.md

    - Download from: [https://dkolf.de/dkjson-lua/](https://dkolf.de/dkjson-lua/)
    - Fow Windows place `dkjson.lua` inside the `lua` folder of your mpv installation directory (not in the scripts directory).
       - Create the `lua` folder if it doesn't exist.
-   - For linux refer to your ditro's package names but is usually named lua51-dkjson
+   - For linux refer to your ditsro's package names but is usually named `lua51-dkjson`

 ---